Phisketeer/phisketeer/doc/readme.txt

 - PhiApp is an OS natively running program for displaying Phi content
 - libmod_phi is the Phisketeer module for the Apache Web server (MPM worker and prefork are supported)
 - Amphibia is an open source example Web browser including native Phi support (provided with the source code only)
-- Artephis free edition (with friendly permission from Phisys AG) is your intuitive IDE creating genius Phi Web pages
+- Artephis free edition (with friendly permission from Phisys AG) is your intuitive IDE creating brilliant Phi Web pages

 Windows notes:
 ===============